wguDataNinja/fb_categorize_posts/readme.md

 **Known limitations:** Some posts contain images or video which are important for context, and not available to the LLM for categorization.

+Usernames have been anonymized and replaced with incremental IDs.

 ## Interacting with the Data